Skip to main content

 consistent deployment throughout the whole Internet has not yet been

 accomplished [RFC9386].
-Hence, today, the Internet is a mixture of
+Hence, the Internet still consists of

 This creates a complex landscape where authoritative DNS servers